 I should say this upfront.
 I eat a plant-based diet.

 But that is not to say, I don’t eat meat.
 I eat meat, fish and plants but I limit how much meat I eat.
-So, this article is not written with a vegetarian bias or anything like that because I am a full-blown flexitarian.
+So, this article is not written with a vegan bias or anything like that because I am a full-blown flexitarian.

 What’s the deal with these Nitrates and Nitrites in our food?